sylus/nodejs-harvester/README.md

 Currently their are 6 (+1 debugger) configured grunt tasks to interact with the NodeJS Harvester.

-1. Grunt Harvest: Runs the entire harvest routine converting a correctly formatted csv into a live REST Route via sqlite3.
+1. `Grunt Harvest`: Runs the entire harvest converting a correctly formatted CSV into a live REST Route powered by a custom db layer.

-2. Grunt Restore: Will wipe all retrieved data and bring the harvester back to its pristine state.
+2. `Grunt Restore`: Will wipe all retrieved data and bring the harvester back to pristine state.

-3. Grunt Serve: Will instantiate the REST routes based on an already created sqlite database from an earlier harvest.
+3. `Grunt Serve`: Instantiates the REST routes based on an instantiated database layer (sqlite3 tested) from an earlier harvest.

-4. Grunt Export: Will instantiate the REST routes based on an already created sqlite database and export to JSON file representation.
+4. `Grunt Export`: Instantiates the REST routes based on an instantiated database layer (sqlite3 tested).

-5. Grunt ReadConfig: Will output the YAML configuration file to the console.
+5. `Grunt ReadConfig`: Output the current YAML configuration file to stdout.

-6. Grunt UpdateConfig: Will update the YAML configuration file with a passed in UUID.
+6. `Grunt UpdateConfig`: Update YAML config file with UUID as param.

 ## How it Works